 As a professional, I specialize in PR writing, copy editing and proofreading (books, manuals, essays, and academic research papers), social media marketing, translation, customer service, and teaching English as a Second Language (ESL) online.
 As a PR professional, among the brands I have worked with alongside two of the country’s top PR firms, were Apple, P&G Pampers, Pfizer, Globe, Playtex, Tupperware, Johnson&Johnson, and more.

 And, since I have this blog, I suppose that makes me a blogger too, though I never really considered myself one until recently.
 I was content at being a PR and SEO Writer, and blogging only for myself (and some imaginary friend).
 It was through the help and encouragement of one of my blogger friends that I started getting invited to certain events as a guest mommy blogger.
 There’s still a lot that I need to learn about professional blogging, though.

 Why I blog

-Don’t be surprised then if some of the stories you’ll find here, especially those dated years ago, are supercharged with emotions–both positive and negative.
-By making this blog public, however, I hope to connect with like-minded individuals, learn from others, and inspire, especially my fellow SAHMs and OFW wives (without a helper), who tend to take life rather seriously (like I did), in any way I could, with my own stories.
+Don’t be surprised then if some of the stories you’ll find here, especially those dated years ago, are supercharged with emotions, both positive and negative.
+By making this blog public, however, I hope to connect with like-minded individuals, learn from others, and inspire, especially my fellow SAHMs, homeschool moms, and OFW wives (without a helper), and those who tend to take life rather seriously, in any way I could, with my own stories ❤

 What I blog about